Fixed Buttons V1

 • Show Fixed Button Tooltips: = checked

-Scroll to the -[ FIXED BUTTONS LEFT ]- section.
+Scroll up to the -[ FIXED BUTTONS LEFT ]- section.

 Set the attributes for -[ FIXED BUTTONS LEFT ]-;